 Ms. Alvino McGill has also authored appellate briefs in high-profile cases in the US Courts of Appeals and state courts, in a wide range of substantive areas, including securities, intellectual property, First Amendment, criminal law and procedure, the law of federal class actions, and the law of federal jurisdiction.
 She has also handled numerous appeals involving administrative agencies, including the Federal Communications Commission, the Securities and Exchange Commission, the Surface Transportation Board and the Board of Immigration Appeals.

-Prior to joining Latham, Ms. Alvino McGill served as a law clerk to Judge Ruth Bader Ginsburg, Associate Justice of the Supreme Court of the United States.
+Prior to joining Latham, Ms. Alvino McGill served as a law clerk to Justice Ruth Bader Ginsburg, Associate Justice of the Supreme Court of the United States.
 She also served as a Bristow Fellow in the Office of the Solicitor General of the United States and as a law clerk to Judge Douglas H. Ginsburg, Chief Judge of the Court of Appeals for the D.C.
 Circuit.

 Ms. Alvino McGill earned her JD from Columbia Law School, where she was a Kent Scholar, winner of the Class of 1912 Prize and Notes Editor of the Columbia Law Review.

 Ms. Alvino McGill is admitted to practice before the Supreme Court of the United States and numerous federal courts of appeals.
 She is a member of the Edward Coke Appellate Inn of Court, and serves on the D.C.
 Circuit’s Advisory Committee on Procedures.